 c) Conversion of forest land for agricultural purposes

-d) Privatization of forest resources
+d) Privatisation of forest resources

 6. In which year does the major amendment of the Forest Conservation Act take place?